niccolobiasi/CardioMat/README.md

 ## Usage

 Each function is provided with an help documentation explaining the usage of the function.
-3 example scripts showing the use of CardioMat in different scenarios are available at .....
+3 example scripts showing the use of CardioMat in different scenarios will be available soon.
 Simulation results are saved into a binary file and can be visualized with PlotFrame.m and VolShFrame.m functions.
 The former uses standard Matlab figures, the latter is based on volshow() matlab command and uses a viewer3d.

 ## Requirements